 Confused?
-It’s nothing a good scientific calculator can’t sort out.
-Or, you can simply use our mortgage repayment calculator above to save yourself a lot of guesswork and head-scratching.
+It’s nothing a scientific calculator can’t sort out.
+Or, you can use our mortgage repayment calculator above to save yourself a lot of guesswork and head-scratching.

-How do my loan term, repayment type and frequency affect my repayments?
+How do my mortgage term, repayment type and frequency affect my repayments?

 Every field of the calculator affects your repayments.
-Obviously, the loan amount and interest rate have the biggest impact, but so do the other fields.
+Of course, the loan amount and interest rate have the most significant impact, but the other areas do too.
 Here’s how it works:

 - Loan term.
-A longer loan term means lower monthly or fortnightly repayments but you end up paying more in interest over time because you take longer to repay the loan and are charged more interest.
+A longer loan term means lower monthly or fortnightly repayments, but you end up paying more interest over time because you take longer to repay the loan, and the lender charges you more interest.

 - Repayment type.
 If you pick principal and interest repayments, your overall mortgage costs are lower because interest-only repayments defer the total cost of your mortgage until after the interest-only period ends.
-You end up paying more overall.
+However, you end up paying more overall.

 - Repayment frequency.
-Here’s a helpful tip: there are 12 months in a year but there are 26 fortnights.
-Making repayments fortnightly actually works out cheaper because you’re making one extra month of repayments per year.
+Here’s a helpful tip: there are 12 months in a year, but there are 26 fortnights.
+So making repayments fortnightly actually works out cheaper because you’re making one extra month of repayments per year.